bloovis/sup-notmuch.mirror/README.md

 This will prevent fetching of mail more frequently than every 15 seconds.
 It also saves a log of the "notmuch new" invocations for debugging purposes.

-To allow sup to display HTML-encoded emails, create the file `$HOME/.sup/hooks/mime-decode.rb` that looks like this:
+To allow Sup to display HTML-encoded emails, create the file `$HOME/.sup/hooks/mime-decode.rb` that looks like this:

     unless sibling_types.member? "text/plain"